 Everyday, non-bonused business spending

-For business spending, my go to card is the no annual fee Blue Business℠ Plus Credit Card from American Express, which offers 2x Membership Rewards points on the first $50,000 spent every calendar year.
+For business spending, my go to card is the Blue Business℠ Plus Credit Card from American Express, which offers 2x Membership Rewards points on the first $50,000 spent every calendar year.

 Beyond that I use the no annual fee Ink Business UnlimitedSM Credit Card, which offers unlimited 1.5x points that can be converted into Ultimate Rewards points.